 The laser is pulsed for only a fraction of a second.
 The pigment in the hair absorbs the laser light and converts the light to heat.
 The heat, in turn, damages the follicle eliminating or significantly impeding the hair’s growth and destroys its ability to re-grow.
 The system’s unique patented contact cooling hand-piece helps protect the skin leaving no irritation once complete.
 It is important to treat each follicle during the growth cycle (Anagen) for maximum hair reduction.

-In order to get the most effective treatment possible it is important to avoid excessive sun exposure, real or artificial.
+In order to get the most effective treatment possible it is important to avoid sun exposure, real or artificial.
 We ask our clients to use a 30 SPF or greater and to cover the area being treated.
 Self-tanners must also be avoided during treatments.

 It is important to discuss the following medical conditions with your technician prior to treatments: herpes, lupus, melanoma, tendency to keloid, psoriasis, pigmentary problems, and previous treatments.
 Some medications are photosensitizing so all medications and supplements should be discussed with your technician.

-Who Is Not a Laser Candidate
+Who Is Not A Laser Candidate

 Please make sure that if you are a Fitzpatrick IV, V, VI, (see chart below) that your technician is experienced in treating your skin type.
-Individuals with skin types IV, V, and VI have a higher incidence of hyperpigmentation occurring from the laser, this rate increases substantially when these clients are over and/or miss treated.
+Individuals with skin types IV, and V have a higher incidence of hyperpigmentation occurring from the laser, this rate increases substantially when these clients are over and/or miss treated.
 If you have any question regarding your candidacy for laser hair removal please contact the Permanent Choice for a free consultation.

 Fitzpatrick Classification Scale